 EngenderHealth’s SRHR-related research has been extensive and far-reaching, comprising over 125 studies in 25 countries over the past decade.
 We have conducted research at the health system, facility, provider, and community levels with topics including assessments of the quality of existing services and barriers to care; pilot tests of communications campaigns; evaluations of the effectiveness of clinical and programmatic interventions; assessments of EngenderHealth’s models and tools; and many others.
 Many of these topics focused on contraceptive care and high-quality services.

 EngenderHealth has conducted a vast array of studies and evaluations related to maternal, newborn, and child health across Africa and Asia.
 The studies cover a wide variety of technical areas at various levels of the health system and the community, ranging from cervical cancer screening to fistula care to emergency obstetric and newborn care.
 Our research has included literature reviews, needs assessments, facility assessments, outcome evaluations, as well as clinical studies, including randomized controlled trials.

 EngenderHealth’s research efforts related to gender have included multiple studies and evaluations focused on assessing the effectiveness of programs designed to prevent gender-based violence and HIV and AIDS, as well as on promoting male involvement in GBV and HIV services and in SRHR more broadly.
 In addition to many operational research studies, we have implemented several outcome evaluations related to our award-winning Men As Partners approach.

-Since 2018, EngenderHealth has published over 45 articles and papers in a variety of renowned journals.
-EngenderHealth’s journal articles publications from 2021 are listed below.
+Since 2018, EngenderHealth has published over 60 articles and papers in a variety of renowned journals.
+EngenderHealth’s journal article publications from 2022 and 2023 are listed below.
 All EngenderHealth journal articles since 2018 are available through our Technical Publications & Resources database.
 For articles published prior to 2018, please contact us.